SN-CRISP/CRISP2021/index.md

 ## Venue

-Due to the pandemic situation in Portugal, the meeting will now be held exclusively online on the 14th and 15th of July, 2021.
+The meeting will be held at the [Star Inn Hotel]{https://www.hotelstarinn.com/peniche/} in Peniche, Portugal, from December 3rd to 8th, 2021.
+We will also have some online sessions, so that other collaborators can join.

-## Participants
+## Expected Participants
 - Alberto Krone-Martins (CENTRA-FCUL/U.Irvine)
 - Alessandro Razza (UGR)
 - Ana S. Afonso (CENTRA-IST)